Antanas Smetona: Politics

 In November 1923, authorities imprisoned Smetona for several days for publishing an article by Augustinas Voldemaras in Vairas.
 Between 1923 and 1927, he was an assistant professor at the University of Lithuania – at first in the chair of art theory and history and later at the department of philosophy.
-He lectured on ethics, ancient philosophy and Lithuanian linguistics.
+He lectured on ethics, ancient philosophy, and Lithuanian linguistics.
 In 1932, he was awarded an honorary Ph.D. at the Vytautas Magnus University.

 Smetona participated in the activity of the Lithuanian Riflemen's Union that had staged the Klaipėda Revolt, which gave him greater name-recognition.
 More than once, he was elected to its central board.
 Between 1924 and 1940, he was the vice-chairman of the board of the International Bank.

+Smetona was known for his tolerant stance towards Jews and his radical opponents nicknamed him as "Jewish King".
+Under Smetona's rule in Lithuania, not a single anti-Jewish law was passed and high-ranking Lithuanian officials, including ministers, did not publicly say anti-Jewish statements.
+Smetona considered Jews not as foreigners, but as Lithuanian citizens of foreign nationality and himself acted against antisemitic acts with his statements which were later followed by actions of governmental institutions (e.g. censorship).
+The Lithuanian courts, war commandants, and Lithuanian Police Force severely punished the participants of anti-Jewish physical attacks or smashing of Jews windows (the culprits were punished with fines, imprisoned, or even sent to hard labor prisons).
+Moreover, the Government of Lithuania also did not tolerate anti-Jewish attacks and severely punished their participants, especially activists.
+Consequently, Jews were widely sympathetic towards Smetona and his rule.
+However, his regime did not tolerate insults of the German government and actively repressed suspected communists.
+For example, in 1934, the Ministry of National Defence of Lithuania approved an order to the counties commandants to "severely punish all those who insult the German Government in any way, as well as those who deliberately agitate against Lithuanian Jews; to suppress the activity of all those Jewish organizations which appear to be under Communist cover or succumb to Communist influence".